 Change 76.2.6.1.3.2 b) and c) as shown below

-b) If the received logical_link_id value matches 0x7FFF or 0x7FFE and an enabled MAC exists with a logical_link_id variable with the same value, then the comparison is considered a match to that MAC.
+b) If the received logical_link_id value matches 0x7FFF, 0x7FFE, or 0x7FFD and an enabled MAC exists with a logical_link_id variable with the same value, then the comparison is considered a match to that MAC.

-c) If the received logical_link_id has a value other 0x7FFF or 0x7FFE and an enabled MAC exists with a mode variable with a value of 0 and a logical_link_id variable matching the received logical_link_id value, then the comparison is considered a match to that MAC.
+c) If the received logical_link_id has a value other 0x7FFF, 0x7FFE, or 0x7FFD and an enabled MAC exists with a mode variable with a value of 0 and a logical_link_id variable matching the received logical_link_id value, then the comparison is considered a match to that MAC.
 If the device is an ONU then the following comparison is made: